 A free guided walk is also offered in this remarkable city.
 Focused primarily on the city’s centre, it ensures you see some of Marseilles most famous sights, including its Cathedral.
 Whilst this tour is located in the main city, I encourage people visiting to venture out of the city and explore the attractive mountain villages.
 I recommend Cassis, a small fisherman’s village East of Marseille in the Calanques National Park.

 Furthermore, if you’re looking for something a little bit more exclusive, there is a 2-hour Private Walking Tour.
-Arles offers a number of amazing sites, including a 1st Roman amphitheater.
+Arles offers a number of amazing sites, including a 1st Roman amphitheatre.
 The tour will, of course, highlight these locations, as well as a 4th century Arles Obelisk.
 This includes multiple Cathedrals which are classified as UNESCO World Heritage Sites.

 Given it is a private tour, a group of 8 individuals will cost roughly 232€.
 Keeping in mind the price, unlike other tours, if you wish to visit somewhere that isn’t specified, simply let your guide know.
 The tour will be personalized to your wants.
 As well as the itinerary, the time and rhythm of the tour will be subject to your wishes.